eclipse-archived/orion.client/contributing_github.md

 As a bug moves through its states, certain tags will be either added or removed to help committers understand the state of the bug and to help committers (or anyone else) query the bugs for particular ones.

-Lets start by looking at the component tags.
+Let's start by looking at the component tags.
 These tags represent a sub-area of Orion, for example, the tag ```js tools``` would be added to a bug or enhancement for the JavaScript tooling.
 These are used to help the committers quickly search for, and find, bugs in a particular area of Orion (rather just searching the huge list of all open issues).